International Institute of Refrigeration: History

-The IIR status as an international organisation were defined by an International Agreement signed on December 1, 1954, and General Regulations for the Application of the International Agreements signed on November 20, 1956.
+IIR's status as an international organisation was defined by an International Agreement signed on December 1, 1954, and General Regulations for the Application of the International Agreements signed on November 20, 1956.

 Since then, the IIR has been operating at its headquarters based in Paris and is now an international organisation for expertise on refrigeration.
-The institute has continued to run the International Congress of Refrigeration every four years since its inauguration and has now expanded its event portfolio to ten conference series covering a vast variety of refrigeration topics.
-Working alongside governments, today the IIR remains committed to promoting knowledge on refrigeration for sustainable development, and continues to provide key services to disseminate information on associated technologies to all stakeholders (companies, universities, professionals...).
+The institute has continued to run the International Congress of Refrigeration every four years since its inauguration and has now expanded its event portfolio to ten conference series covering a wide variety of refrigeration topics.
+Working alongside governments, today the IIR remains committed to promoting knowledge on refrigeration for sustainable development, and continues to provide key services to disseminate information on associated technologies to all stakeholders (companies, universities, professionals, etc.).

-Organization
+Organisation

-The IIR is a bilingual organization that works in both English and French and operates thanks to:
+The IIR is a bilingual organisation that works in both English and French, and operates thanks to: